kadena-io/kadena-evm-sandbox/README.md

    Be sure to include the `accounts` key with mapping for accounts to private keys in the Chainweb EVM configuration settings.

-   You can also modify the configuration settings in the `hardhat.config.js` file to customize the development environment to suit your needs.
+   You can also modify the configuration settings in the `hardhat.config.js` or `hardhat.config.ts` file to customize the development environment to suit your needs.
    For example, if you want the `sandbox` configuration to have two EVM chains instead of five, modify the `chains` setting:

    ```javascript